NicholasCorrado/CHTC/README.md

 # f

 This repo simulates random actions in all environments included in `gym` (no extra environments like atari).
+It is small example of MuJoCo working on CHTC.

 ## Running Locally